Mirthis/mirthis/README.md

 ### Hi there, I'm Andrea 👋

-- 🌐 I've been into web development intermittently since web 1.0 era, and regularly for the last 2 yers
+- 🌐 I've been into web development intermittently since web 1.0 era, and regularly for the last 3 yers
 - 👨‍💻 I primarly code in Typescript/Javascript and NextJS/React are my go to framework
-- 🎓 I'm currently learning Ract Native and how to build games in GoDot
+- 🎓 I'm currently learning React Native and how to build games in GoDot
 - 🏢 I'm looking for a job as a full-stack web developer and cool project to collaboratw with
 - 🪟 Check my [Portfolio](https://www.andreacardinale.me/) to know more about some of the things I built and to contact me
 - 😍 I love 🎮 gaming, 🎸heavy-metal, 🎤singing, 🔬 science, 📱 tech and obviosuly 👨‍💻 coding